2 adults, 1 child found dead after drowning in East Brunswick, N.J. pool, police say

-EAST BRUNSWICK, New Jersey (WPVI) -- Friends, family and neighbors are devastated after three people, including a child, were found dead in a pool in Middlesex County on Monday afternoon.
+EAST BRUNSWICK, New Jersey (WPVI) -- Authorities on Tuesday were searching for answers in the deaths of three family members, including a child, who were found dead in a backyard above-ground swimming pool in Middlesex County, New Jersey

-Police say the three victims drowned in the pool.
-They are an 8-year-old girl, her 32-year-old mother and her 62-year-old grandfather.
+After hearing screaming in the backyard, neighbors called police who responded to the home on Clearview Road shortly after 4 p.m.
+Monday.

-The call came to the police department from a neighbor who heard screaming in the backyard.
-She thought someone had fallen, but when police got to the house, all three people were dead in the pool.
+Police said an 8-year-old girl, her 32-year-old mother, and her 62-year-old grandfather drowned.
+Authorities have not released their names.

-Other family members were said to be inside at the time of the incident.
+Neighbors said the family had recently moved into the home and were friendly.

-The family had just moved in last May but were said to be friendly and outgoing.
+Other family members were said to be inside the home at the time of the incident.

 2 adults, 1 child found dead after drowning in East Brunswick, N.J. pool, police say